zemzale/ubiquitest/README.md

 Other than that the site is at:

 https://ubiquitest.netlify.app

+Use a unique name for the login, and you can create tasks and see others create them in real time in one board.

 There might be some bugs that I don't know about, but for most part all the things can be reset by logging out and refreshing the page.